-Haworthiopsis reinwardtii, formally known as Haworthia reinwardtii, is an ornamental succulent native to the Eastern Cape Province of South Africa.
+Haworthiopsis reinwardtii, formally known as Haworthia reinwardtii, is an ornamental succulent native to the Eastern Cape Province of South Africa, similar to Split Rock succulent.
 It’s often confused with Haworthiopsis coarctata, which is closely related and has a similar appearance.

 H. reinwardtii is also sometimes known as African Pearls, due it’s long stems and pearl-like leaves arranged in columnar rosettes.

 |Propagation:||Cuttings, offsets and seeds|

 This small succulent has elongated rosettes of thick leaves covered in white spots.
 The tips of the leaves can blush a deep maroon when the plant is exposed to more light.
 The stems of Haworthia Reinwardtii can reach up to 8 inches in height.

 These succulents produce offsets frequently, which allows the plant to spread in a mat-like fashion.
 In the spring, H. reinwardtii produces clusters of tubular, pinkish-white flowers.

 Haworthiopsis reinwardtii can be distinguished from Haworthiopsis coarctata by its larger, flatter tubercles and narrower leaves.
 The leaves of Haworthiopsis reinwardtii also tend to be much thinner than those of Haworthiopsis coarctata.

 Caring for Haworthiopsis reinwardtii

 If you’re looking for a low-maintenance succulent, look no further than Haworthiopsis reinwardtii.
 This a great succulent for beginner and experienced gardeners alike.
 It is a forgiving plant that can tolerate imperfect care, so long as it’s not consistent.